offbynull/learn/Biology/input/input.md

  * An `{bm} electrochemical gradient` is a combination of both a concentration gradient and an electrical gradient.

-`{bm} Active transport` is when molecules use energy (e.g. ATP) to move against the gradient.
+`{bm} Active transport` is when molecules use energy (e.g. ATP) to move against their gradient.
 It's the opposite of passive transport -- energy is explicitly used to drive a molecule to where it naturally / normally wouldn't go.
 An example of active transport is the "sodium potassium pump" enzyme: ATP is used to force open/close the ends of the enzyme, which allow sodium and potassium to be exchanged across the cell membrane.

 Note that the active transport in the example above is the opening/closing of the enzyme ends, not the exchange of sodium and potassium.
 Energy (ATP) is being used to shape-shift the enzyme to open/close (active transport) while the sodium and potassium are passively entering and exiting the gates (passive transport via facilitated diffusion).